Row-clustering of a Point Process-valued Matrix: Model-based Row-clustering for a Matrix of Marked Point Processes

 \textbf{A Single-level Special Case.} When $m=1$, our data matrix $\mathcal{S}$ only has one column of event sequences.
 The multi-level model in \eqref{df2} reduces to a single-level model:

 where $\bfX_i(t)=\{X^r_i(t)\}_{r=1}^R$ has the same model specification as in the multi-level case described earlier.
-We remark that it is still of importance to consider this special case, as even in this simpler case limited work has been done for the clustering of repeatedly observed marked point processes.
+We remark that it is still of importance to consider this special case that has also been studied in the literature \cite{xu2020nonparametric}, as even in this simpler case limited work has been done for the clustering of repeatedly observed marked point processes.